BertrandServin/website/content/authors/admin/_index.md

 - Researchers
 ---

-Bertrand Servin is a researcher in statistical genetics at the GenPhySE INRAE Lab.
-His research interests include population genetics, quantitative genetics and genomics.
-He develops new methods for the analysis of large scale genetic data with a particular interest in understanding the evolution of livestock species.
+I am a researcher in statistical genetics at the GenPhySE INRAE Lab.
+My research interests include population genetics, quantitative genetics and genomics.
+My group develops new methods for the analysis of large scale genetic data with a particular interest in understanding the evolution of livestock species.